// Tokyo Travelogue

 #image("./008.jpg", width: 50%)

 The third stop was "Enoshima."
-There is a small mountain on the island with many historical sites like shrines.
-But since I'm not very familiar with Japanese history, I couldn't really work up much interest in this attraction.
-The path up the mountain is lined with snacks, mostly seafood.
+There is a small mountain on the island with many historical sites such as shrines.
+But because I am not very familiar with Japanese history, I am not very interested in this attraction.
+There are many snacks on both sides of the mountain road, mainly seafood.

-After coming down the mountain, it was already about 3 or 4 PM, so I decided to head back and stroll around Kamakura.
-The streets of Kamakura are a bit like the commercial ancient towns in China, with many shops geared toward tourists, and it was very bustling.
-In the center of Kamakura is a shrine: Tsurugaoka Hachimangu, located in Yukinoshita.
-It is said that this shrine was originally at Yuigahama, two train stops away, and was later moved here by Minamoto no Yoritomo.
-Japan celebrates Tanabata (Star Festival) according to the Gregorian calendar, so the shrine was holding a "Tanabata Festival," and I could see *Miko* (shrine maidens) dressed in red and white preparing for it.
+After coming down the mountain, it was almost 3:00 or 4:00 PM, so I decided to return to Kamakura to look around.
+The streets of Kamakura are a bit like commercial ancient towns in China, with many shops for tourists, very lively.
+The center of Kamakura is a shrine: Tsurugaoka Hachimangū, located in Yukinoshita.
+It is said that this shrine was originally in Yuigahama, two tram stops away, and was later moved here by Minamoto no Yoritomo.
+Japan uses the Gregorian calendar to celebrate Tanabata, so the shrine was holding a "Tanabata Festival," and you could see miko (shrine maidens) in red and white clothes making preparations.

 #image("./009.jpg", width: 50%)

-By the time I finished wandering, it was almost dark, so I turned back and returned to Tokyo.
+By the time I finished visiting, it was almost dark, so I turned back and returned to Tokyo.

 = Day 5

 I skipped the fourth day.
-Originally, I planned to go to Lake Kawaguchi to see Mount Fuji on the fourth day, but after checking the weather forecast and live cameras, I found that Mount Fuji had been shrouded in clouds and mist for the past few days.
-So, lacking energy, I just stayed in my room all day as a rest day.
+I originally planned to go to Lake Kawaguchi to see Mt.
+Fuji on the fourth day, but after checking the weather forecast and live cameras, I found that Mt.
+Fuji had been covered by clouds for the last few days, so I was very listless and stayed in the room for a day to rest.

 The first stop on the fifth day was Senso-ji Temple.
-The temple architecture has very distinct Japanese characteristics.
-I drew a fortune stick at Senso-ji.
-Regrettably, it was a "Bad Luck" (凶) fortune.
-The gist of it was about handling human relationships poorly, flowers blooming late, ghosts coming to steal money, and so on.
-So I tied the fortune to the rack nearby and returned resentfully.
+The temple buildings have Japanese characteristics.
+I drew an omikuji (fortune slip) at Senso-ji.
+Unfortunately, it was a "Kyo" (bad fortune) slip.
+The general idea was that personal relationships were not handled well, flowers bloomed very late, and there were ghosts coming to steal money.
+Then I tied the slip to the nearby rack and left in low spirits.

 #image("./010.jpg", width: 50%)

-The second stop was Ginza.
-It’s a bit like Wangfujing or Nanjing Road—lots of shops that look very luxurious, which I didn't dare to enter.
-At the intersection in Ginza stands the building from the recently popular anime *Hotel After the End*.
-The Imperial Palace is also near Ginza, but I couldn't go in because I didn't have a reservation.
-This is supposed to be the core area of Tokyo, yet surprisingly, there were often homeless people and beggars napping in the bushes.
+The second stop was Ginza, which is a bit like Wangfujing or Nanjing Road.
+There are many luxury-looking shops that I didn't dare to enter.
+At the intersection of Ginza, there is that building from the recently popular animation "Train to the End of the World."
+The Imperial Palace is also near Ginza, but I couldn't get in because I didn't have a reservation.
+This should be the most central area of Tokyo, but there are often homeless people and beggars sleeping in the grass, which was a bit surprising.

 #image("./011.jpg", width: 50%)

 The third stop was Tokyo Tower.
-Looking at Tokyo Tower from afar, I didn't feel much, except that the red color looked quite nice.
-However, the visual effect looking up from the foot of the tower was pretty good.
-Buying a ticket gets you to the top of the tower.
-From the top, you can overlook Tokyo Bay; Tokyo, Kawasaki, Yokohama, and Yokosuka can all be seen from there.
-The scenery is very nice.
+Looking at Tokyo Tower from a distance, I didn't feel much, just that the red color was quite good-looking.
+However, the visual effect looking up from the foot of the tower was good.
+Buying a ticket can take you to the top of the tower, from which you can overlook Tokyo Bay.
+Tokyo, Kawasaki, Yokohama, and Yokosuka can all be seen from the top of the tower.
+The scenery is very good.

 #image("./012.jpg", width: 50%)

 By the time I came down from Tokyo Tower, it was almost dark.
-That was Day 5.
+That was the fifth day.

 = Day 6

-The destination for this day was Yokosuka, which was also the place where the US military landed after the Japanese surrender in World War II.
-Now, it serves as a naval port for the US Navy and the Japan Maritime Self-Defense Force (JMSDF).
+The destination of this day was Yokosuka, which was also the place where the US military landed after the Japanese surrendered in World War II.
+Now it serves as a naval port for the US Navy and the Japan Maritime Self-Defense Force.
 The headquarters of the US Seventh Fleet is also here.

-After taking the JR Yokosuka Line to Yokosuka Station, you can see a seaside park right after coming out.
-This is also an excellent spot to overlook the naval port.
-It was unlucky when I went; there were no aircraft carriers in the port, but there was a US "Zumwalt-class" destroyer.
-Its appearance is very sci-fi, designed for electromagnetic stealth.
-However, according to some military enthusiasts, the performance of this warship isn't actually that great.
-On the other side of the port were parked the "small boats" of the JMSDF; these were warships with a more traditional appearance, featuring tall masts.
+After arriving at Yokosuka Station by the JR Yokosuka Line, you can see a seaside park upon coming out, which is also an excellent place to overlook the naval port.
+Unfortunately, when I went, there were no aircraft carriers in the port, but there was a US Navy "Zumwalt"-class destroyer.
+The appearance was very sci-fi, designed for electromagnetic stealth.
+However, according to some military fans, the performance of this warship is actually not very good.
+On the other side of the port were "small boats" of the Japan Maritime Self-Defense Force.
+These were warships with a more traditional appearance, with tall masts.

 #image("./013.jpg", width: 50%)

-Walking along the park leads to a shopping mall.
-Inside the mall, you can buy tickets for a "Naval Port Cruise," and then take a sightseeing boat from the pier at the back of the mall to see the warships in the port up close.
-The loop around the port takes about 45 minutes.
-There is a guide on the boat who explains every ship in the port, but unfortunately, my Japanese level is too poor.
-Aside from a few Katakana English words that popped up occasionally, I had absolutely no idea what he was saying.
+Walking along the park, you can reach a shopping mall.
+In the mall, you can buy tickets for a "warship cruise," and then take a cruise boat at the dock at the back door of the mall for a close-up visit to the warships in the port.
+A round trip around the port takes about 45 minutes.
+There is a narrator on the boat who will explain every ship in the port.
+Unfortunately, my Japanese level is too poor.
+I could only understand a few katakana English words that popped up occasionally and didn't know what he was saying at all.

 #image("./014.jpg", width: 50%)